ReliaSolve/Latent/doc/Building.md

 range.
 There are two ground connectors, so it can get its own ground.
 Its signal lead plugs into the analog in 0 header.

+**Noise:** Reduce the system's susceptibility to external electromagnetic interference by twisting the wires from the measurement devices around each other so that there is a small cross-section between them.

 ### Handling high-impedance circuits

 When I used two different input channels (0 and 1), I saw